Accreditation ♦ Admissions Criteria ♦ Mission ♦ Program Philosophy ♦ Prerequisites ♦ Curriculum ♦ Curriculum Design ♦ OT Student Learning Outcomes

 |Introduction to Psychology/General Psychology (PSYC 1100)- MUST BE THE INTRODUCTION TO PSYCHOLOGY COURSE.
 We WILL NOT accept higher level courses as substitutions.|

 |Life Span Development (Human Development or Development Psychology across the Life Span) or Human Behavior in the Social Environment (PSYC 3322 or SOWK 1103).
 To meet this requirement, the course (or courses) must cover all stages of the lifespan (infants through geriatrics) and various areas of development (cognitive, psychological, physical, and social).|

 |Introduction to Anthropology or Introduction to Sociology (ANTH 1100 or SOCY 1100)- MUST BE THE INTRODUCTION TO ANTHROPOLOGY OR SOCIOLOGY COURSE.
 We WILL NOT accept higher level courses as substitutions.|

 |Statistics or Applied Biostatistics (CSIS 1206 or HLTH 2305 or PSYC 2241 or PUBH 2330 or PUBH 2310) To meet this requirement, the course must cover statistical methods primarily and not research methods or simple math.|

-Please note that as of January 15, 2012, we no longer accept CLEP scores for pre-requisites for the MSOT program.
+Please note that we no longer accept CLEP scores for pre-requisites for the MSOT program.

-For Stockton course descriptions, please visit The College's Course Catalog.
+For Stockton course descriptions, please visit The University's Course Catalog.